stochasticHydroTools/libMobility/README.md

 Some of the solvers have different functionalities than the others.
 For instance, some modules accept torques while others don't.
 The documentation for a particular solver must be visited to know more.

+## Repository Structure

-## How this repository is organized
+This repository is organized into the following directories:

-The directory **solvers** contains a subfolder for each module.
-The folder for each solver the implementation of the libMobility interface for that solver.
+- **solvers/**: This directory hosts a subfolder for each solver module.
+Each subfolder contains the implementation of the `libMobility` interface specific to that solver.

-The directory **python** contains the file libMobility.py, which can be imported giving access to all the compiled modules.
-The directory **cpp** contains an example usage of the C++ interface to the modules.
+- **examples/**: Contains examples on how to use the library from Python and C++.

-The directory **include** contains the C++ base class and utilities used to construct the modules.
+- **include/**: Includes the essential C++ base classes and utility files needed to construct the modules.

+- **conda/**: Contains a meta.yaml file to build a conda package for libMobility using conda-build.

 ## The libMobility interface
 Each solver is encased in a single class which is default constructible (no arguments required for its constructor).